-Revenues generated from providing insurance brokerage service represents one-time commission the Group earns by serving as a broker to an insurance company through facilitation the sales of various insurance products offered by the insurance companies.
+Revenues generated from providing insurance brokerage service represents one-time commission the Group earns by serving as a broker to an insurance company through facilitating the sales of various insurance products offered by the insurance companies.
+The single performance obligation identified is to provide facilitation service to the insurance companies, i.e. to refer clients to buy the customers' insurance products.
+The brokerage service commission are earned when each individual insurance transaction is completed and a cooling off period has elapsed.

 The Group enters into insurance brokerage service contracts with insurance companies to specify key terms and conditions of each arrangement, which among other things, include a pre-agreed one-time commission entitled by the Group in exchange for its sales facilitation service provided to the insurance companies.
 These commissions is normally calculated as a percentage (which varies depending on the type of insurance products involved) of the premium to the insurance companies from sales facilitated by the Group in respect of an insurance product.
-The insurance companies have the right to review and amend the commission amounts from time to time at their entire discretion by given written notice to the Group, which will be applied prospectively.
+The insurance companies have the right to amend the prospective commission percentages from time to time at their entire discretion by giving written notice to the Group.